Last Updated on October 10, 2022 by Editorial Team

 The procedure for requesting accommodations will require you to set up a meeting with the Disability Services Officer and often requires some form of formal certification from the health authorities.

-It is sad fact, but true, that while 94% of high school students with learning disabilities are able to avail some form of accommodation benefits, only 17% of college students get access to accommodation benefits.
+It is sad fact, but true, that while 94% of high school students with learning disabilities are able to avail of some form of accommodation benefits, only 17% of college students get access to accommodation benefits.

 Accommodations for learning disabilities in college